thanhtungvudata/thanhtungvudata.github.io/_posts/2025-02-17-learn-optimize.md

 This optimization problem is inherently a **mixed-integer nonconvex** problem, making it extremely challenging to solve quickly in large-scale 6G networks, which is why Learning to Optimize becomes crucial.

+Since this post focuses on the overall concept rather than solving the problem step-by-step, we will skip the detailed mathematical formulation.

 ### Data Collection
-- Simulated different network deployments with random AP and UE locations.
+- For a test case of this example, we simulated different network deployments with random AP and UE locations.
 - Computed optimal solutions using Successive Convex Approximation (SCA) algorithm for training labels.

 ### Exploratory Data Analysis (EDA)